alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 good tools.
 It's absurdly difficult to build good tools.
 But if done properly, it pays off long-term over all future projects.
 An RL diagnostics library can be re-used for every RL project, An interpretability library can be re-used for any project that wants interpretability.
+OpenAI has built both.

 The comments from this paper indicates that some people at OpenAI get it, and are thinking about it at multiple levels of a research project - both